Control Charts for p. In Exercises 5–12, use the given process da... | Channels for Pearson+

 1

-Step 1: Calculate the proportion of defects (p) for each day.
-For each day, divide the number of defects by the batch size (300).
-Use the formula: p = (number of defects) / (batch size).
+Step 1: Calculate the proportion of defective batteries (p) for each batch.
+Use the formula p = x / n, where x is the number of defective batteries in a batch, and n is the batch size (250 in this case).
+For example, for the first batch with 3 defects, p = 3 / 250.

-Step 2: Compute the overall proportion of defects (p-bar).
-Add up all the proportions (p) from Step 1 and divide by the total number of days (12).
-Use the formula: p-bar = (sum of all p values) / (number of days).
+Step 2: Compute the overall proportion of defects (p-bar) by summing up all the defective proportions (p values) from the 12 batches and dividing by the total number of batches.
+Use the formula p-bar = (Σp) / k, where k is the number of batches (12 in this case).

 Step 4: Determine the control limits for the control chart.
-Calculate the upper control limit (UCL) and lower control limit (LCL) using the formulas: UCL = p-bar + 3 * SE and LCL = p-bar - 3 * SE.
+The upper control limit (UCL) is given by UCL = p-bar + 3σp, and the lower control limit (LCL) is given by LCL = p-bar - 3σp.
 If LCL is negative, set it to 0 because proportions cannot be negative.

-Step 5: Plot the proportions (p) for each day on the control chart along with the UCL, LCL, and p-bar.
-Check for out-of-control criteria: (1) Any point outside the control limits, (2) A run of 7 or more points all above or below p-bar, or (3) A trend of 7 or more points consistently increasing or decreasing.
-Identify any violations and determine if the process is in control.
+Step 5: Plot the p values for each batch on the control chart and compare them to the control limits.
+Identify any points outside the control limits or patterns that violate the three out-of-control criteria (e.g., a single point outside the control limits, a run of 7 points on one side of the centerline, or a trend of increasing or decreasing values).
+Determine if the process is in statistical control based on these criteria.

 Verified video answer for a similar problem: